One-Eared Llama Slippers, Police & 1:22 am

-One unremarkable Saturday night, I found myself standing in the middle of the street in my polka-dot pajamas and one-eared llama slippers talking to three police officers at 1:22 AM.
-Not because I was in trouble or wandering the streets aimlessly, but rather, because I was reading “All the Light We Cannot See” and it was so good I couldn’t put it down.
-If you’re wondering what the hell that has to do with llama slippers, police, or anything else, I promise you it’s central to the story, so keep reading.
+I came to be standing in the middle of the street at 1:22 am in my polka-dot pajamas and one-eared llama slippers talking to three policemen.
+Not because I was in trouble or wandering aimlessly, but rather, because I was reading “All the Light We Cannot See” and couldn’t put it down.
+A sure sign of a good book, but If you’re wondering what that has to do with llama slippers, police, or anything else, I promise it’s central to this story.

 It was after midnight, which I wasn’t aware of until the roar of revving engines and high-pitched squeal of tires pierced my Zen bubble at 1:12 AM.
 A few seconds later, I realized that two cars were street racing nearby, which was crazy considering I was staying with friends in an upscale residential neighborhood.
 I’d only been there a couple of days, but from what I’d seen, their cul-de-sac and the surrounding area was home to a constant parade of little kids, old people, and dogs of all sizes, not illegal drag racers.
 Even fueled by testosterone, alcohol, and whatever else, their choice of venues was highly unusual.
 Being that most of the typical inhabitants were sleeping, their safety wasn’t really a concern, but losing my place on the page I was reading every time they screeched off their imaginary starting line was maddening.